x-po/lazplanet/source/_posts/install-lazarus-openbsd.md

 At the time of writing this, the port is at `2.0.12` (run `grep ^V /usr/ports/devel/lazarus/Makefile` to check).
 It may be updated later, so don't worry about the version number for now.

+**UPDATE:** The port [has been updated](https://github.com/ibara/openbsd-ports-wip/pull/3) for 2.2.0-0, so you'll get the latest version without any effort.

 Let it do it's thing.
 Gradually it will download the source code of Lazarus, build it and install it.

 After it's finished it should say something like: